Play EuroJackpot online

 When To Play EuroJackpot

-The EuroJackpot draw takes place once a week on Friday night at 21h00 CET.
+The EuroJackpot draw takes place twice a week on Tuesday and Friday night at 21h00 CET.
 The draw itself is held in Helsinki, Finland and is broadcast on Yle TV1.
 EuroJackpot results will be posted on PlayEuromillions.com shortly thereafter.

 EuroJackpot Prize Tiers